Which is the best-priced personal trainer certification for you?

 The exact pricing of these courses may vary depending on whatever deals are available at the time, but he’s a breakdown of the different options they provide:

-Although the NASM exam by itself isn’t the most inexpensive, NASM does have some tempting packages that include multiple certifications.
+Although the NASM exam by itself isn’t the cheapest optionmost inexpensive, NASM does have some tempting packages that include multiple certifications.
+When this is factored in, the overall cost per certification is pretty low when contrasted to other personal training certification bundles on the market.

-NASM is currently running a deal, the Elite Trainer bundle, which includes 6 different certifications at a much reduced rate.
+NASM is currently running a deal, the Elite Trainer bundle, which includes 4 different certifications at a much reduced rateof $2,399 for all certifications.

 This could be perfect for anyone looking for that extra gear to propel them forward in the fitness industry so go NASM’s website to see if it’s still available.